ryanbop/launtel_changey/README.md

 This is probably dead now.
-I'm no longer a Launtel custoemr as I've moved house ;(.
+I'm no longer a Launtel customer as I've moved house ;(.
 RIP Launtel was Amazing.

 # Notes